-Located on campus walk next to Simpson Library, this building was designed with students in mind; a place to gather, mingle, study, work, and learn in a variety of spaces, all outfitted with the latest in technology resources and available when you need them - 24 hours a day, 7 days a week.
+Located on Campus Walk next to Simpson Library, this building was designed with students in mind; a place to gather, mingle, study, work, and learn in a variety of spaces, all outfitted with the latest in technology resources and available when you need them - 24 hours a day, 7 days a week.

-Here are a few features of the Convergence Center:
+Here are a few features of the HCC:

-- self-service computer workstations, all with the latest software in photo editing, GIS, statistics, and a variety of other fields - a Media Editing Lab and Vocal Booth, outfitted with everything you need to create professional audio recordings and video productions - a state-of-the-art Production Studio, with three HD cameras, a full studio lighting rig, and an immersive green screen - group collaboration spaces throughout the building, where students can meet around an HD screen to work on projects, play games, or just hang out - conference and meeting rooms throughout the building that can be reserved as study spaces or group meeting locations - a Digital Auditorium, where student organizations can host events or put on performances, and record or livestream them at the touch of a button - the Speaking and Writing Centers, where student tutors can offer assistance with papers and presentations - the IT Help Desk, for all your technology troubleshooting needs - the Digital Knowledge Center, where students can get help with new technologies and learn how to create their own free website through Domain of One's Own - the HCC Info Desk, where students can check out cameras, microphones, laptops, video game systems, and more, all free of charge - Blackstone Coffee, featuring locally roasted coffees and gourmet sandwiches - Find more info on the Convergence Center's many spaces and services at convergence.umw.edu.
+- Self-service computer workstations, all with the latest software in photo editing, GIS, statistics, and a variety of other fields. - Media-Editing Lab and Vocal Booth, outfitted with everything you need to create professional audio recordings and video productions. - State-of-the-art Production Studio, with three HD cameras, a full studio lighting rig, and an immersive green screen. - Group collaboration spaces throughout the building, where students can meet around an HD screen to work on projects, play games, or just hang out. - Conference and meeting rooms throughout the building that can be reserved as study spaces or group meeting locations. - A Digital Auditorium, where student organizations can host events or put on performances, and record or live stream them at the touch of a button. - Speaking and Writing Centers, where student tutors can offer assistance with papers and presentations. - The IT Help Desk, for all your technology-troubleshooting needs. - Digital Knowledge Center, where students can get help with new technologies and learn how to create their free website through Domain of One's Own. - HCC Info Desk, where students can check out cameras, microphones, laptops, video game systems, and more, all free of charge. - Katora Café featuring sustainably sourced, locally roasted coffees, organic loose-leaf teas and a plant-forward vegetarian and wellness-centered menu that includes gluten-free selections. - Find more info on the Convergence Center's many spaces and services at convergence.umw.edu.